rencreations/atlas/docs/deploy-converge-setup.md

 Keep these values in sync across environments.
 Drift here has caused staging-only failures that were hard to reproduce later.

 If you touch this area, run the checks listed below and watch the dashboard for the first hour after deploy.

+## Security notes

+If you touch this area, run the checks listed below and watch the dashboard for the first hour after deploy.

+Keep these values in sync across environments.
+Drift here has caused staging-only failures that were hard to reproduce later.